As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Do I Need a Permit in Oregon?

-In Oregon, recreational gold prospecting is generally allowed without a permit when using non-motorized equipment, such as gold pans or small hand sluices.
-However, there are some exceptions and restrictions to be aware of, especially if you plan to use motorized equipment.
+In Oregon, individuals can engage in recreational gold prospecting without needing a permit as long as they use non-motorized equipment like gold pans or small hand sluices.
+However, there are certain rules and regulations to keep in mind, particularly if you intend to utilize motorized equipment.

 If you intend to use a sluice box, suction dredge, or other motorized equipment, you will need a permit from the Oregon Department of Environmental Quality (DEQ).